moralessIvann/Mobile-Store/README.md

 # Mobile-Store
 Mobile Store website

-Website for mobile store, still in progress. check updates: <a href="https://mobilestoreweb.000webhostapp.com/">Mobile Store</a>
+Website for mobile store, still in progress.<br/>
+Check for updates: <a href="https://mobilestoreweb.000webhostapp.com/">Mobile Store</a>